 Education for Ministry

-This September (2022), a new year of Education for Ministry (EFM) will begin, and new participants will be able to join the program.
-What is EFM?
+This September (2023), a new year of Education for Ministry (EFM) will begin, and new participants are invited to join the program.
+Learn more at the open house on Tuesday, August 22 at 7PM.
+Regular group meetings begin on September 19, 2023.

 EfM is a 4 -year small-group program that provides an education in the content of the Christian tradition.
 Participants are given weekly assignments to study with the help of the EfM Reading and Reflection Guide.
 In the seminar participants are invited to share their insights and discoveries as well as to discuss questions the study materials raise for them.
 Through discussion and guided reflection, the seminars furnish an opportunity to deepen your understanding of the reading materials.